 The 70s film adaption was initially given a U rating by the powers that be, and so thousands of unwitting parents happily sent their kids off to see it.
 Little did they know that it featured enough blood and guts to keep most fully-grown adults up at night.
-“I was one of the generation that the film haunted,” says Painting Practice co-founder Joel Collins.
+“I was one of the generation that the film haunted,” says Joel Collins co-founder of production design studio Painting Practice.
 “The complication of that material is that it’s not really for children, but it is for children.”

 Painting Practice has worked on the art direction for the new small screen adaption of Watership Down, which has been co-produced BBC and Netflix.
 Directed by Israeli film producer Noam Moro, the two-part series features an all-star cast including John Boyega, Olivia Colman and James McAvoy, who provide the voices for the rabbits.

 While the spirit of the new adaption is very much in keeping with the original novel, critics have pointed out that the violence has been kept to more PG friendly levels than the film version.
 “The simpler the animation the easier it is to show certain degrees of violence in a stylised way, when you move into CGI [you’re talking about] very graphic violence,” says Collins.
 “Sometimes evil and awfulness inferred is more powerful, especially when it comes to building characters rather than selling a story in a salacious way.”

 However, Moro was keen not to ignore the story’s more adult themes altogether, particularly where it was necessary to stay true to the original novel.
 “The first film had all the saliva and blood, but we still didn’t really shy away from the crux of the story in terms of dealing with the life and death of rabbits,” says Painting Practice’s other co-founder Dan May, who mainly worked on the sequence direction for the show.